Download PicBackMan and start free, then upgrade to annual or lifetime plan as per your needs.

 On Windows or macOS Mojave and earlier:

-- Click "Apply" or "Sync" in the bottom right
+Click "Apply" or "Sync" at the bottom right

 On macOS Catalina or newer: